What is the Safe Routes to School Program?

 What are Walking School Buses and Bike Trains?

-A walking school bus or a bike train is a group of children walking or biking to school with adult supervision, usually with a set route, designated areas and pick up time to join along the way.
-Frequency and communication is based on the specific school or neighborhood group.
+A walking school bus or bike train is a group of children walking or biking to school together with adult supervision.
+These groups often follow a regular route and schedule, with set pickup locations along the way.

 Safety Information & Resources